 The sunrise over the Wilson River Waterhole is often greeted by spectacular squadrons of pelicans as well as hundreds of other birds that have made this remote place their home.
-Today we continue on our journey westward heading for Innamincka.
-We visit the famous Burke & Wills Dig Tree on Cooper Creek, and also the site of Robert O’Hara Burke’s grave and also that of William John Wills.
+Today we continue our journey westward heading for Innamincka.
+We visit the famous Burke & Wills Dig Tree on Cooper Creek, and the site of Robert O’Hara Burke’s grave and that of William John Wills.
 We arrive in Innamincka in the afternoon, and set up camp on the Town Common, which is on the banks of Cooper Creek.
-Tonight we enjoy our evening dinner together, which is provided for us at the remote Innamincka Hotel.
+Tonight, we will enjoy our evening dinner together, which is provided for us at the remote Innamincka Hotel.

 We leave town after breaking camp and head in a northerly direction through the Innamincka Regional Reserve towards Cordillo Downs Station.
 This property was at one time, the largest sheep station in Australia, with 85,000 sheep covering nearly 8000 square kilometers.
-We stop and visit the magnificent old stone shearing shed which once had stands for 120 shearers and was built in 1885 from materials transported in by camel train.
+We stop and visit the magnificent old stone shearing shed which has been recently restored.
+It once had stands for 120 shearers and was built in 1885 from materials transported in by camel train.
 It is now a heritage listed building.
-Further on, we also explore the ruins of the old Cadelga Homestead before setting up a bush camp for the night.
+Further on, we also explore the ruins of the old Cadelga Homestead before setting up a bush camp here for the night.

 We set off this morning, west along the QAA Line into the Simpson Desert.
-Soon we are tackling the first and best known of the sand dunes, standing at around 40 metres high, the awesome Big Red.
+Soon we are tackling the first and best known of the sand dunes, standing imposingly at around 40 metres high, the awesome Big Red.
 We continue westward, crossing Eyre Creek and on to Poeppel Corner, where Queensland, South Australia and the Northern Territory all meet.
 We cross dry lake beds, saltpans and gibber-ironstone flats, keeping an eye out for the local wildlife such as camels and dingoes.
 It’s out here that we also get to see Australia’s wonderful native wildflowers.
 Our campsite tonight is another bush camp under a magnificent star filled sky.

-Today we continue on our journey west and stop at Purnie Bore, which was originally sunk by the oil research teams.
+Today we continue our journey west and stop at Purnie Bore, which was originally sunk by the oil research teams.
 It now sustains large numbers of wildlife in the area.
 We soon visit the fascinating old ruins of Dalhousie Homestead with its 100 year old date palms gently rustling in the breeze.
 Our destination tonight is Dalhousie Springs.
 It’s a delightful oasis in the middle of nowhere, with its warm relaxing waters from the Great Artesian Basin ready to soothe away the aches and pains of weary travellers.
 We set up our camp here and enjoy the natural surrounds of this unique and beautiful place.

 Today we follow the Old Ghan railway line northwards through the ever changing scenery of red dirt, sand, spinifex, mulga, and desert oaks.
 It’s here that we see many old relics of The Ghan, left behind at disused railway sidings and we also visit the Ewaninga Rock Carvings Conservation Reserve.
 Our final destination is the Wintersun Cabin & Caravan Park in Alice Springs.
-After a welcome hot shower we all join together for our Farewell Dinner which is provided for us at the Gillen Club Restaurant.
+After a welcome hot shower, we all join together for our Farewell Dinner which is provided for us at the Gillen Club Restaurant.
 It’s here that we celebrate our shared adventures from our crossing of the Simpson Desert and the many friendships that we have made along the way.